stg-tud/tigerseyeplugin/documentation/documents/usermanual/text/installation.md

 further dependencies to third party plug-ins and libraries.
 It uses classes and extensions from the Groovy Plug-in and Eclipse's JDT plug-ins, makes some use of different `apache.commons` libraries and uses further libraries to process code.
-It's core dependency is an *Earley* parser and the $\tiger$ builder.
+The transformation is performed via the *Earley Parser* implementation `parlex` and the $\tiger$ builder.
 The builder is currently included in the core plug-in.
 The following table shows the necessary plug-ins and the required versions, if any.